Why Mold Forms Behind Siding (And What Causes It to Keep Coming Back)

 Flashing is one of the most critical components in preventing water intrusion.
 It is designed to direct water away from vulnerable areas such as windows, doors, and roof intersections.

-When flashing fails or is installed incorrectly, water can bypass the exterior surface and enter directly into the wall assembly.
+When flashing is missing, reversed, cut short, poorly lapped, or sealed in a way that blocks drainage, water can bypass the exterior surface and enter directly into the wall assembly.

 Common flashing failure points include: